-Professor Rachel Norman is University Dean of Research Engagement and Performance and Professor of Food Security and Sustainability.
-Working closely with the Deputy Principal (Research), Research and Innovation Services and the Dean of the Institute for Advanced Studies, the Dean will have a pivotal role to play in the development, promotion and enhancement of research quality.
+Professor Rachel Norman is University Dean for Research Engagement and Performance and Professor of Food Security and Sustainability.
+Working closely with the Deputy Principal (Research), Research and Innovation Services and the Dean for the Institute for Advanced Studies, the Dean will have a pivotal role to play in the development, promotion and enhancement of research quality.

 Rachel gained a first-class honours degree in Mathematics at the University of Liverpool and went on to do her PhD in Mathematical Biology, modelling the dynamics and control of infectious diseases.
 She spent a year as a postdoctoral research assistant in the Zoology department at the University of Oxford, modelling Lymphatic Filariasis, a mosquito-borne infection.